|Research Methods in Social Sciences Ι||C||3|

 Civilizations and Cultures in the Mediterranean

 Defined from Fernand Braudel as a “space-movement” among three cultural areas, Catholic Christianity, the Orthodox world and the Muslim “umma”, the Mediterranean experienced, through different forms, colonialism, the Empire, decolonization and the wars of independence.
-Through the prism of Cultural Studies, and in particular, postcolonial criticism, this course will explore the cultural history of mare nostrum: the complex crossing of cultures, the transformations of identities under the influence of globalization and migration movements, as well as the inscription of the social and the political on the cultural products (Letters and Arts).
+Through the prism of Cultural Studies, and in particular, postcolonial criticism, this module will explore the cultural history of mare nostrum: the complex crossing of cultures, the transformations of identities under the influence of globalization and migratory movements as well as the indication of the social and the political element on cultural products (Literature and Art).